 Professor of Sociology

 Monica Prasad's areas of interest are economic sociology, comparative historical sociology, and political sociology.
 Her book The Politics of Free Markets (University of Chicago Press, 2006) won the 2007 Barrington Moore Award from the American Sociological Assocation's (ASA) section on comparative and historical sociology.
 Prasad has also published an edited volume on the sociology of taxation, co-edited with Isaac Martin and Ajay Mehrotra, called The New Fiscal Sociology: Taxation in Comparative and Historical Perspective (Cambridge University Press, 2009).
-Her most recent book is The Land of Too Much: American Abundance and the Paradox of Poverty (Harvard University Press, 2012), which has received three awards, including the 2013 Barrington Moore Award and the Viviana Zelizer Award from the ASA section on economic sociology.
+Her most recent book is The Land of Too Much: American Abundance and the Paradox of Poverty (Harvard University Press, 2012), which has received six awards from three scholarly associations, including the Best Book Award from the American Sociological Association.

 Comparative Political Economy.
 Prasad's most recent book The Land of Too Much develops a demand-side theory of comparative political economy to explain the surprisingly large role of the state in the United States, its origins in the 19th-century revolution in agricultural productivity, and its consequences for undermining a European-style welfare state and leaving U.S. economic growth dependent on "mortgage Keynesianism."

 She is currently researching a book manuscript on the Reagan-era tax cut of 1981 (see the related journal article below) and conducting investigations into several aspects of taxation and development with graduate students.